-His first move to the professional ranks came in 1983, joining the staff of the Denver Gold of the United States Football League (USFL).
-He coached the secondary for the Gold for two seasons before moving on to the NFL for the first time in the summer of 1984, joining the Tampa Bay Buccaneers.
+An inital move to the professional ranks came the following spring, with Brown joining the staff of the Denver Gold of the United States Football League (USFL).
+He coached the secondary for the Gold for two seasons (1983, 1984) before moving on to the National Football League for the first time in the summer of 1984, joining the Tampa Bay Buccaneers staff.
 For the Bucs, he coached three different positions: defensive quality control (1984), offensive quality control (1985) and the U-backs/tight ends (1986).